comp0160/comp0160.github.io/index.md

 * Week 4 (01 Feb 2024): [Data & Tactility](lab4.html)

 For weeks 5-10 we will make use of the [Unity game engine](https://unity.com/download).
-Please install this before Lab 5.
+**Please install this before Lab 5**.
 The suggested Unity version is 2019.4.34f1 [[Windows](https://download.unity3d.com/download_unity/6a9faed444f2/UnityDownloadAssistant-2019.4.34f1.exe), [Mac](https://download.unity3d.com/download_unity/6a9faed444f2/UnityDownloadAssistant-2019.4.34f1.dmg)], but in practice more recent versions also seem to work fine.
 Do not be intimidated by